Table of Contents

-Protein intake helps you to lose weight via several physiological pathways or means such as boosting your metabolic rate, reducing your cravings for food by initiating certain hormonal changes, increasing the number of calories burned due to its high thermic effect on food(TEF), and maintaining satiety longer.
+Protein intake helps you to lose weight via several physiological pathways such as boosting your metabolic rate, reducing your cravings for food by initiating certain hormonal changes, increasing the number of calories burned due to its high thermic effect on food(TEF), and maintaining satiety longer.

 In one study, published in the International Journal of Obesity, it was discovered that a 20% increase in protein intake after weight loss resulted in a 50% less regain of body weight.2 In another study, published in the European Journal of Sport Science, it was found that taking 1.8 to 2.7g of protein per kilogram of your body weight daily, in addition to a moderate energy deficit of -500 calories and resistance training, results in a reduction of fat mass and preservation of free fat mass(FFM).3

 How does protein help with weight loss?
+The 6 pathways.

 Weight loss or gain is determined by a balance of two components which are the number of calories taken in versus the number taken out or burned by metabolism.
 What makes proteins so effective in weight control is their uncommon ability to tackle these two components simultaneously.